COVID-19 Safety Precautions: Find the Latest Visitor and Mask Policies. Learn More

 - We are constantly developing new therapies for bladder cancer and other urologic cancers, and are always striving to achieve the highest standard of cancer treatment excellence.

 Moffitt is a National Cancer Institute-designated Comprehensive Cancer Center—a testament to our extensive research efforts and our robust clinical trials, which include cancer treatments unavailable anywhere else.
-Our bladder cancer team is comprised of renowned experts in all components of cancer research, from new drug studies to developing new surgical techniques and treatments.
-In fact, from a surgical perspective, we say with confidence that if Moffitt can’t do it, it probably can’t be done.
+Our team of bladder cancer specialists comprises renowned experts in all components of cancer research, from new drug studies to developing new surgical techniques and treatments.